armageddon808/electron-updater-digitalocean-example/README.md

 Remove the app from the `Applications` folder.
 Build and publish and app.
 Run the .dmg and drag the app in to `Applications` folder.
 Bump the version and try another time.

+Also try running `npm run electron` to just run the non-built version of the app.